-Are you here wondering how to use Google Data Studio?
-If you do not know Google’s Data Studio, it is a free digital analytics and visualization tool.
+If you do not know Google’s Data Studio or Looker Studio, it is a free digital analytics and visualization tool.
 GDS has many features that are easy to understand and use.
 Besides, it enables users to collaborate, share, or schedule attribution reports.

 Data Studio enables users to import data from YouTube Analytics, Google Analytics, Google Sheets, Adwords, and BigQuery.
 Once done, you can view the information you have gathered in the form of tables, graphs, charts, and diagrams.
 It is one of the best tools for professional marketers who want to track the success rate of their digital marketing campaigns.